Redesigning Nowa, an anti-waste food app, with the goal of minimizing attrition, helping users save food automatically and consistently.

 Intro

-Nowa started as a university group project: a system to reduce household food waste using a mobile app paired with a physical tote bag embedded with RFID technology to scan products.
+Nowa started as an academic group project: a system to reduce household food waste using a mobile app paired with a physical tote bag embedded with RFID technology to scan products.
 I recently revisited the project and decided to update it.
 My redesign focused on the app’s user flow, information architecture, and interface, incorporating current AI developments to create a smoother experience.
 The goal was to simplify the system, reduce user attrition, and make the process more intuitive.

 Role: information architecture, interaction design, visual design, hi-fi prototype